Agoric/documentation/main/glossary/index.md

 ## Semi-fungible

-A semi-fungible asset is one that has distinct forms which are not interchangeable with each other, but in which instances of a single form may interchangeable with other instances of the same form.
+A semi-fungible asset is one that has distinct forms which are not interchangeable with each other, but in which instances of a single form may be interchangeable with other instances of the same form.
 As a variation on the [non-fungible](#non-fungible) theater ticket example, tickets might specify only a section, where the holder may sit in any seat of that section.